 Be sure that indoor light levels are adequate for good vision in the daytime and appropriate for sleeping at night.
 Use low-wattage night lights to allow for safe trips to the bathroom.

-If ambient noise from street traffic is a problem at night, consider a sleep machine that provides white noise or pleasant sounds, such as light rainfall or waves on a beach.
+If street traffic noise is a problem at night, consider a sleep machine that provides white noise or pleasant sounds.
 You can also find apps online and for your phone that create soft background noise.

 As for scents, are there dishes whose aromas stir pleasant memories for your loved one?
 If so, use them to help calm your loved one, when feasible.
 Aromatherapy can be another way to create a calming environment.